-$\ensuremath{\square}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2018
+For the quarterly period ended June 30, 2018 OR

-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file nun nher 001-37386 FORTRES FORTRESS TRANSPORTATION AND IN (Exact name of registrant as Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1345 Avenue of the Americas, New York, NY 10105 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, inclu ding area code) (212) 798-6100 Indicate by check mark whether the registrant (1) has filed all reports required to I the preceding 12 months (or for such shorter period that the registrant was required for the past 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this registrant was required to submit and post such files).
-Yes $\square$ No $\square$ osted on its corporate Web site, if any, every Interactive Data File required to s chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filerated file Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer $\ \square$ Smaller reporting company $\square$ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has electronical accounting standards provided pursuant to Section 13(a) of the E Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Exchange Act).
-Yes $\square$ No $ ot \square$ There were 82,787,466 common shares representing limited liability company inte rests outstanding at July 31, 2018.
+OK. ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file nun nber 001-37386 FORTRES TRANSPI & INFRA SS DRTATION STRUCTURE FORTRESS TRANSPORTATION AND II (Exact name of registrant as Delaware 32-0434238 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1345 Avenue of the Americas, New York, NY 10105 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including including the preceding 12 months (or for such shorter period that the registrant was required to be the past 90 days.
+Yes ☑ No ☐ pe filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during red to file such reports), and (2) has been subject to such filing requirements Indicate by check mark whether the registrant has submitted electronically and pose submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of the registrant was required to submit and post such files).
+Yes $\ \square$ No $\ \square$ Indicate by check mark whether the registrant is a large accelerated filer, an a emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," accelerated filer, accelera Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer □ Smaller reporting company $\square$ Emerging growth company 🗆 If an emerging growth company, indicate by check mark if the registrant has electrostical accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes □ No ☑ There were 82,787,466 common shares representing limited liability company into erests outstanding at July 31, 2018.